-The Council did not publish its statement of accounts by 31 July 2021 as required by the Accounts and Audit Regulations 2015.
-The unaudited statements were published on 5 November 2021.
-This is due to ongoing operational and resourcing difficulties faced by the Council and historic delays in the 2018/19 and 2019/20 audits which has impacted the timeliness of its statement of accounts preparation.
+The Council did not publish its statement of accounts by the 31 July 2022 as required by the Accounts and Audit Regulations 2015.
+The unaudited statements were published on 1 August 2022.
+This is due to ongoing operational and resourcing difficulties faced by the Council, historic delays in the 2018/19 and 2019/20 audits and the delay in preparation of the 2020/21 financial statements which has impacted the timeliness of its statement of accounts preparation.

-The 2020/21 draft statement of accounts did not include accounting entries relating to the valuation of Plant, Property and Equipment and Investment Properties as required by the CPIFA Accounting Code.
+The 2021/22 draft statement of accounts did not include accounting entries relating to the valuation of Plant, Property and Equipment and Investment Properties as required by the CPIFA Accounting Code.

-The 2020/21 bank reconciliations were not prepared and reviewed in a timely manner.
-The year-end bank reconciliation was prepared on 23 February 2022 and reviewed on 4 April 2024, after the draft Statement of Accounts had been prepared.
+The 2021/22 bank reconciliations were not prepared and reviewed in a timely manner, the bank reconciliation was prepared on the 10 August 2022 with review being on the 4 April 2024, this being after the draft Statement of Accounts had been prepared.
 As a result, the Cash and Cash Equivalents figure in the draft statement of accounts is different to the balance in the bank reconciliation indicating a possible misstatement.